Rachel Brown - Violin

 Rachel “The Performer”

 I moved to Chicago in 2007 to earn my Master of Music and Certificate of Performance degrees at DePaul University.
 Since then, I have made Chicago my performance home.
 Chicago is a great city for a musician because one can exist as a chamber musician, an orchestral musician, a contemporary musician, and a soloist all at once!
 As far as chamber music is concerned, I am the artistic director and violinist of Ursa Ensemble, and am a guest artist for CHAI Collaborative Ensemble and the Michigan City Chamber Music Festival.
 I am the Associate Principal Second Violin of the South Bend Symphony Orchestra, and I also play in the first violin section of the Fort Wayne Philharmonic, Illinois Symphony Orchestra, and the Rockford Symphony Orchestra.
 I perform regularly with my duo partner James Barnett on the LoftRecital series in Minneapolis, and in the summers I take up the role of Concertmaster in the pit for the Chicago Folks Operetta productions.
-As an advocate for the continuous compositions of classical works, I have given over a dozen world premiers on multiple continents, and I have and worked with composers such as Augusta Read Thomas, Mathias Spahlinger, George Flynn, Jeff Kowalkowski, and Mark Anthony Turnage.
+As an advocate for the continuous compositions of classical works, I have given over a dozen world premiers on multiple continents, and I have worked with composers such as Augusta Read Thomas, Mathias Spahlinger, George Flynn, Jeff Kowalkowski, and Mark Anthony Turnage.

 Rachel “The Cat Lady”